Scouts Canada

 About Scouts Canada:

-Founded in 1914, Scouts Canada aims to prepare kids for success in the world through adventures and new experiences.
-Worldwide, the Scouting program has approximately 40 million members in more than 160 countries.
+Founded in 1914, Scouts Canada aims to prepare kids for success through adventures and new experiences.
+Worldwide, the Scouting program has approximately 40 million members in 167 countries.
 Scouts Canada supports the programming, safety, and administrative needs of smaller local Scout groups.
-In Canada, more than 60,000 young people between the ages of 5 and 26 participate in Scouting.
+Scouts Canada does not provide a breakdown of spending on its programs.

 My anchor